Kyrela/discore/README.md

 project
 ├─ main.py   # name can be anything
-├─ config.toml   # if name is different from it, it should be passed as an argument to the class └─ cogs   # the name has to be 'cogs'
+├─ config.toml   # if name is different from it, it should be passed as an argument to the class ├─ cogs   # the name has to be 'cogs'
-   ├─ cog1.py   # the cog class contained by the file should be equal to filename.title() └─ cog2.py   # example : 'cog2.py' contains the cog 'Cog2'
+│  ├─ cog1.py   # the cog class contained by the file should be equal to filename.title()
+│  └─ cog2.py   # example : 'cog2.py' contains the cog 'Cog2'
+└─ locales   # the name has to be 'locales'
+   ├─ en-US.yml   # the locale file should be named with the language code └─ fr.yml   # example : 'fr.yml' contains the locale for french
 ```

 `main.py` code: